microsoft/pxt-adafruit/olddocs/js/object-disclaimer.md

 # Objects disclaimer

-Touch Develop docs for the micro:bit.
+Touch Develop docs for the @boardname@.

 ### Memory management on the micro-bit